|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-For general information about AMIs, go to Amazon Machine Images in the Amazon Elastic Compute Cloud User Guide for Linux.
+For general information about AMIs, see Amazon Machine Images in the Amazon EC2 User Guide for Linux Instances.
 For more information about the software versions included in the Amazon EMR AMIs, see AMI Versions Supported in Amazon EMR.

-If your application depends on a specific version or configuration of Hadoop, you might want delay upgrading to the new AMI until you have tested your application on it.
-AMI versioning gives you the option to specify which AMI version your cluster uses to launch EC2 instances.
+AMI versioning gives you the option to choose the specific AMI your cluster uses to launch EC2 instances.
+If your application depends on a specific version or configuration of Hadoop, you might want delay upgrading to a new AMI until you have tested your application on it.

 Specifying the AMI version during cluster creation is required when you use the console or the AWS CLI and is optional in the Amazon EMR CLI, API, and SDK.
 If you specify an AMI version when you create a cluster, your instances will be created using that AMI.
 This provides stability for long-running or mission-critical applications.
 The trade-off is that your application will not have access to new features on more up-to-date AMI versions unless you launch a new cluster using a newer AMI.
 For more information on specifying the AMI version , see AMI Version Numbers.

 In the Amazon EMR CLI, API and SDK, the AMI version is optional; if you do not provide an AMI version parameter, and you are using the Amazon EMR CLI API, or SDK, your clusters will run on the default AMI version for the tool you are using.
 In the Amazon EMR CLI, you can also specify the "latest" value with the AMI version parameter.